danmayer/blog2ebook/README.md

 ## TODO

   * Download and embed images from posts (likely requires compiling to mobi file)
     * This works to convert html with images to mobi `kindlegen -verbose redis_book/redis_book.html -o redisbook.mobi`
-  * Support multiple book formats possibly using Calibre for converting
-  * Stripe purchase integration
   * Support converting github repos to kindle formatted books
   * Crashes on single article 'http://www.washingtonpost.com/blogs/wonkblog/wp/2013/06/10/going-to-college-is-worth-it-even-if-you-drop-out/'
+  * Stripe purchase integration
+  * Support multiple book formats possibly using Calibre for converting
+  * improve default styles around the example formatted page it gives a bad impression.
+  * Support file upload to package up and publish book to amazon, or at least allow authors to preview on kindle.
+This would be work to support / Steve / Erin guides.

 ## Contributing